jakelazaroff/tinyrouter/README.md

 });
 ```

-The navigation waits for the load just like it waits for `get` handlers, so the previous page stays up until the new route can actually render.
+The navigation waits for the load just like it waits for loaders, so the previous page stays up until the new route can actually render.
 The load function runs on every navigation to the route, with the router caching nothing: `import()` makes repeat loads free via the module cache, and a failed load is naturally retried on the next visit.

 An uncaught load failure fails the navigation like any other unrenderable error.
 To show the error in the route's place instead, recover inside the load function by resolving to a component: